uowaep/CubiQuake/README.md

 It can be played as is in creative mode to build worlds, but it is also a core framework for Quake mod developers.
 Multiple rotatable shapes are supported: cube, ramp, wedges, slab.
 Each cubic/shape can use any texture (or model for more decorative applications).

 On a more technical side, Cubiquake uses trisoup_simple() to draw most surfaces, and dynamically spawns collision boxes and calculates lighting as the player moves through the world.
-Ambient, static, and (some experimental dynamic) light all work despite not using a BSP world.
+Ambient, static, and (experimental) dynamic light all work despite not using a BSP world.
 You do not need to be a modder to use CubiQuake as is.
 Just follow the installation and playing instructions.

 ### Media